 At a time of immense change and unprecedented challenges for the education sector, Te Herenga Waka—Victoria University of Wellington finished 2021 in a strong position.

-We were in the top 1 percent of the world’s universities for 19 subjects, the top 100 universities for 12, and the top 2 percent of universities overall.
+We ranked in the top 1 percent of the world’s universities for 20 subjects, the top 100 universities for 11, and the top 2 percent of universities overall.

-We awarded nearly 5,000 qualifications during the year.
+We awarded more than 5,000 qualifications during the year.

-The quality of our research and teaching makes Te Herenga Waka—Victoria University of Wellington the university of choice in New Zealand and further afield, with students from more than 100 countries part of our community in 2020.
+The quality of our research and teaching makes Te Herenga Waka—Victoria University of Wellington the university of choice in New Zealand and further afield, with students from close to 100 countries part of our community in 2021.

 By reflecting on our progress each year, we will continue to improve the education and experience we offer those students, while also conducting research and introducing innovations that respond to the challenges of our time.

-Download the full 2020 annual report pdf 2.7MB including audited financial statements for the year to 31 December 2020.
+Download the full 2021 annual report pdf 5.1MB including audited financial statements for the year to 31 December 2021.